outlearn-content/outlearn-modules/README.md

 A couple items to finish up:

 * You can delete or repurpose this `README.md` file once you're done with it.
-* Feel free to use the forked copy of outlearn-modules as a basis for all your content, or author your own learning repositories from scratch, GitHub import is supported for all compatible repos.
+* Feel free to use the duplicated copy of outlearn-modules as a basis for all your content, or author your own learning repositories from scratch, GitHub import is supported for all compatible repos.